-In this New York City Explorer Pass review, we’ll explore how it works, what it costs, and whether it’s a good fit for you.
-Enjoy!
+In this New York Explorer Pass review, we explain how the pass works, what it costs, and whether it’s a good fit for you.

 Are you planning a trip to New York City?
-Lucky you!
 There are endless things to see and do in the Big Apple, day or night.
-I mean, they don’t call it the City that Never Sleeps for nothing.
+They don’t call it the City that Never Sleeps for nothing!